knime-ip/knip-externals/README.md

 ## How to install into your eclipse

-After successfully building the update site is available in two forms:
+After successfully building, the update site is available in two forms:

 - As archive: `target/update-site/target/knip-osgi-update-site-1.0.0.zip`
 - As folder:  `target/update-site/target/repository`